 And you’ll live the life that goes with them.

 But if you welcome that resistance as something you believe you’ve put in the time and preparation to overcome, you’ll find, you start to believe you can do just about anything.
-And then, you can live a life full of the sweet art of the aggressive; full of hard and important things.
+And then, you can live a life full of hard and important things.

 That’s what living life never out of the fight means.